Complaints and Remedy Policy 2024 - 2027

 1. Policy aims

-1.2 We are committed to making the process of complaining as simple and straight forward as possible in line with our Customer First principles.
+1.2 We are committed to making the process of complaining as simple and straight forward as possible in line with the Housing Ombudsman’s complaint handling code.

 1.3 We want customers to be able to raise a complaint so we can respond, put things right in a fair and timely manner and learn from their complaint.